Veeam Backup & Replication creates and maintains the following types of backup files:

 - VBM — backup metadata files that store information about the backup job, VMs processed by the backup job, number and structure of backup files, restore points, and so on.
 Metadata files facilitate import of backups, backup mapping and other operations.

-In addition to these file types, Veeam Backup & Replication can create the following files on the backup repository:
+In addition to these file types, Veeam Backup & Replication can create the following files in the backup repository:

 - VSB — virtual synthetic backup files used for generation of virtual full backups on tapes.
-For more information, see Virtual Full Backups.
+For more information, see Virtual Full Backup.

-- VLB — files that store transaction logs data.
-For more information, see Microsoft SQL Server Logs Backup and Restore and Oracle Logs Backup and Restore.
+- VLB, VSM and VLM — files that store Microsoft SQL Server transaction log data.
+For more information, see Microsoft SQL Server Logs Backup.